pagkly/Zed/Investopedia3/Liability.md

 ## Liabilities Explained

-Liabilities are a vital aspect of a company because they are used to finance operations and pay for large [expansions](https://www.investopedia.com/terms/e/expansion.asp).
+Liabilities are a vital aspect of a company because they are used to finance operations and pay for large [[expansions]](https://www.investopedia.com/terms/e/expansion.asp).
 They can also make transactions between businesses more efficient.
 For example, in most cases, if a wine supplier sells a case of wine to a restaurant, it does not demand payment when it delivers the goods.
 Rather, it invoices the restaurant for the purchase to streamline the dropoff and make paying easier for the restaurant.

 The outstanding money that the restaurant owes to its wine supplier is considered a liability.
 In contrast, the wine supplier considers the money it is owed to be an asset.

 ### Other Definitions of Liability

 Generally, liability refers to the state of being responsible for something, and this term can refer to any money or service owed to another party.
-Tax liability, for example, can refer to the [property taxes](https://www.investopedia.com/terms/p/propertytax.asp) that a homeowner owes to the municipal government or the income tax he owes to the federal government.
+Tax liability, for example, can refer to the [[property taxes]](https://www.investopedia.com/terms/p/propertytax.asp) that a homeowner owes to the municipal government or the income tax he owes to the federal government.
 When a retailer collects sales tax from a customer, they have a sales tax liability on their books until they remit those funds to the county/city/state.

 Liability may also refer to the legal liability of a business or individual.
 For example, many businesses take out liability insurance in case a customer or employee sues them for negligence.

 ## Current Versus Long-Term Liabilities

 Businesses sort their liabilities into two categories: current and long-term.
-Current liabilities are debts payable within one year, while [long-term liabilities](https://www.investopedia.com/terms/l/longtermliabilities.asp) are debts payable over a longer period.
+Current liabilities are debts payable within one year, while [[long-term liabilities]](https://www.investopedia.com/terms/l/longtermliabilities.asp) are debts payable over a longer period.
 For example, if a business takes out a mortgage payable over a 15-year period, that is a long-term liability.
 However, the mortgage payments that are due during the current year are considered the current portion of long-term debt and are recorded in the short-term liabilities section of the balance sheet.

-Ideally, analysts want to see that a company can pay current liabilities, which are due within a year, with [cash](https://www.investopedia.com/articles/investing/022615/portfolio-immunization-vs-cash-flow-matching.asp).
+Ideally, analysts want to see that a company can pay current liabilities, which are due within a year, with [[cash]](https://www.investopedia.com/articles/investing/022615/portfolio-immunization-vs-cash-flow-matching.asp).
 Some examples of short-term liabilities include payroll expenses and accounts payable, which includes money owed to vendors, monthly utilities, and similar expenses.
 In contrast, analysts want to see that long-term liabilities can be paid with assets derived from future earnings or financing transactions.
 Bonds and loans are not the only long-term liabilities companies incur.
 Items like rent, deferred taxes, payroll, and pension obligations can also be listed under long-term liabilities.

 ## The Relationship Between Liabilities and Assets